-22. To collect filtrate, carefully open the needle valve on the bottom of the back pressure receiver while holding a graduated cylinder to the valve port.
-Close the valve immediately after the outlet pressure just begins to decrease and filtrate is collected.
+22. To collect filtrate, carefully open the needle value on the bottom of the back pressure receiver while holding a graduated cylinder to the value port.
+Close the value immediately after the outlet pressure just begins to avoid having to replace a $CO_2$ bulb in the middle of the test.